 Asparagus is one of my favorite vegetables, and adding Parmesan is one of my favorite ways to prepare it.
 If you’ve only ever had the canned version, then you have to try it freshly prepared … such a delicious difference!

 In fact, my husband was convinced that he hated asparagus, because he’d only ever had it from a can growing up.
-When we got married and I made this parmesan asparagus for him, he realized that he actually like it, but it just had to be properly prepared.
+When we got married and I made this Parmesan asparagus for him, he realized that he actually like it when it was properly prepared.